narendra-aem/dc-demostore-cli/README.md

 ### show

-Show the status of an demostore environment.
+Show the status of a demostore environment.

 #### Examples